 If a variance application is denied by the Grady County Board of Commissioners, the Board of Commissioners shall send the applicant by registered/certified mail a written decision on final action including the appellate procedure.
 Any person or persons, who may have a substantial interest in any decision of the Board of Commissioners, may appeal said final decision to the Superior Court of Grady County, Georgia.
 Such appeal shall be filed with the Clerk of said court by filing a notice of appeal in writing setting forth plainly, fully and distinctly herein such decision is contrary to law.
-Such notice of appeal shall be filed within thirty (30) days after the decision of the Board of Commissioners is rendered.
-A copy of the notice of appeal shall be served on the Grady County Clerk of the Grady County Superior
+Such notice of appeal shall be filed within thirty (30) days after the decision of the Board of County Superior.